RockefellerArchiveCenter/pyfc4/pyfc4/plugins/pcdm/README.md

 	custom_resource_type_parser=pcdm.custom_resource_type_parser)
 ```

-This custom parser, instead of reading the `Link` header to determine the LDP resource type, per the LDP spec, it will retrieve the resource's entire graph and parse, looking for a PCDM `rdf:type` triple.
+This custom parser, instead of reading the `Link` header to determine the LDP resource type, per the LDP spec, will retrieve the resource's entire graph and parse, looking for a PCDM `rdf:type` triple.
 Rough tests have shown this approach to be almost as quick, as it does not require a `HEAD` and `GET` request as the default parser does.

 ### Create PCDM Collection and Objects